microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/goalsexportjob-get.md

 ---
 title: "Get goalsExportJob"
-description: "Get the status of a goalsExportJob object in Viva Goals organization."
+description: "Get the status of a goalsExportJob object in a Viva Goals organization."
 author: "ishatyagiit"
 ms.localizationpriority: medium
 ms.prod: "viva"